romir-a/Smart_Retention/README.md

 Instructions:

   Clone this repository:

   git clone <repository_url> cd <repository_name>

   Install the required Python libraries (if not already installed):

   pip install -r requirements.txt

   Note: The requirements.txt file should contain dependencies such as numpy, pandas, matplotlib, and scipy.

 Open the Jupyter Notebook:

   jupyter notebook Urban Stormwater Code.ipynb
   Follow the instructions in the notebook's markdown cells.
 Each section provides detailed guidance on running specific parts of the model and understanding the output.

 Contact

   For any questions or issues, please contact Romir Anand (ra493@cornell.edu)

-Enjoy optimizing the GERD system!